 Dr. Alameda earned a Doctor of Education from Lindenwood University, an M.S. in nutrition from Saint Louis University, and a B.S. in exercise science from Illinois State University.
 She currently teaches in the School of Health Sciences as an associate professor in the areas of health, nutrition, and wellness.
 In her free time, Alameda enjoys beach vacations with her husband and two young girls, Cardinal baseball games, and being part of the sport of gymnastics.

 Time Offered: R 1:00-1:50PM/ LARC 207/ Dr. Annie Alameda

 Section 16: Throwing Shade.....s of Color

-Caryn McFerren has been working in the higher education field for nearly ten years.
+Caryn McFerren has been working in the higher education field for nearly 10 years.
 During that time, she has held multiple positions in student services, academics, and admissions.
-In her current position, Caryn is the Assistant Director for the Office of First-Year Programs at Lindenwood University.
+In her current position, Caryn is the assistant director for the Office of First-Year Programs at Lindenwood University.
 She is responsible for planning and executing orientation for over 800 freshmen students.
-She also works with a case load of over 120 students (per school year) who she serves as their academic mentor to ensure their academic success while enrolled at the university.
+She also works with a caseload of over 120 students (per school year) whom she serves as their academic mentor to ensure their academic success while enrolled at the university.
 In addition to her role with the FYP office she teaches other courses at the university.
-She holds a bachelor's degree in Communications from Columbia University, Master's Degree in Business, Education Specialist Degree in Curriculum & Instruction and is currently pursuing her Doctorate from William Woods University.
-She is really excited about this course and getting to meet all of our new freshmen students.
+She holds a bachelor's degree in communications from Columbia University, master's degree in business, education specialist degree in curriculum & instruction, and is currently pursuing her doctorate from William Woods University.
+She is really excited about this course and getting to meet all of the new freshmen students.